 At Victory, it’s a priority to seek God first in prayer.
-From January 7 – 27, we will faithfully seek God together as a church, trusting in His power to create lasting impact in our lives.
-Join us by participating in morning prayer and worship and by following along in our 21-day devotional, which will be available soon.
+From January 6 – 26, we will faithfully seek God together as a church, trusting in His power to create lasting impact in our lives.

 Interested in learning more about prayer?
 This guide presents 7 models of prayer from the Bible.
 Download the guide today and start learning how to create a lifestyle of prayer.

 As you devote yourself to prayer and fasting, you’ll actually be modeling these two powerful tools for your children.
 You can help them better understand and even participate by downloading our kids prayer guide.